 The world in which a story is set is important to any tale, particularly when it comes to fantasy.
 We read these kinds of stories to escape to new and unexplored worlds filled with possibilities, mysteries, and oddities.

-This chapter in our fantasy worldbuilding guide for writers explores a few tools to help you build a world from scratch.
-You may be tempted to try and use a worldbuilding template.
+This section of our fantasy worldbuilding guide for writers explores a few tools to help you build a world from scratch.
+You may be tempted to try and use a template.
 Instead, I’d encourage you to give it a go yourself.
 What you’ll read below will help you.

 Worldbuilding In Fantasy